Combat

 Grenades are purchasable expendable items with a variety of effects.
 These will be physrepped by throwable foam objects that must be provided by players.

-Grenades must always be stored safely IC – no putting them randomly in pockets.
+Grenades have a unique rule in that they must always be stored safely IC – no putting them randomly in pockets.
 The equipment Grenade Bag can be physrepped by belt pouches or a bag, to store your grenades properly.
 If you don’t have this equipment, you must hold them in your hand until you use them.

 Plot explosives will come with a BOMB Tear Card Lammie that describes its effects.
-Anyone can attempt to disarm it, but you can only open the card to receive the proper instructions if you have the correct knowledge (Demolitionists at character creation).
+Anyone can attempt to disarm it, but you can only open the card to receive the proper instructions if you have the correct cybernetic or equipment.
 If you opt to disarm it without this knowledge, do the roleplay with a witness, and open the card at the end.
 If you’ve managed to predict everything correctly, congratulations, it’s resolved!
 If not, inside will also state a failure result, usually a detonation.

 Blasters